HirotakaDango/music-player/README.md

 - **Edit Genre**: Right-click (or tap "..." on mobile) a song and choose "Edit Genre".
 - **Upload Music**: Click "Upload Song".
 You can upload multiple files at once; genre is auto-detected but can be overridden. **Upload limit:** 5 songs per user per day.
 - **Delete/Download**: Use context menu on your uploads to delete or download.
+- **Share**: Click the "Share" button on albums, artists, playlists, or songs to get a shareable link.
 - **PWA**: Click "Install App" (sidebar) if your browser supports PWAs.
 Works offline for playback and browsing.
+- **Infinite Scroll**: Large libraries auto-load more songs as you scroll.
+- **Context Menus**: Right-click or tap "..." for per-song actions like share, add to playlist, edit genre, delete, etc.

 ### Admin Panel